Three Minute Thesis (3MT®)

 - agree to have your 3MT® presentation videotaped

-- be available to present in-person on the day of your heat and, if you advance in the competition, the following stages.
+- be available to present in-person in a semi-final round and, if you advance in the competition, the following stages.
 If you are unable to attend, the runner-up will proceed to the next round of the competition in your place.

 Confidentiality and intellectual property considerations

-The 3MT® competition is open to the public at large.
+The final competition is held before a live public audience.
 Any data or information discussed should be considered public.
 Judges and staff involved in the competition will not be required to sign non-disclosure statements.

 If your research is being conducted in conjunction with an outside agency, we advise you to investigate the potential for any confidentiality or intellectual property issues.
 You should discuss your participation in the competition with your supervisor(s) before registering for the 3MT® competition.